LSH9832/edgeyolo/cpp/mnn/README.md

                 --video                                \  # or --device --picture
                 --source /path_to_video_file.mp4       \  # or 0 for camera, or /path/to/image.jpg for picture
-                --no-label                             \  # do not draw label --loop                                    # display in loop
+                --no-label                             \  # do not draw label --loop                                 \  # display in loop
+                --cpu                                     # use cpu, or --gpu, default is auto choose
 ```